Sri Lanka surf

 Tangalle

-We wouldn’t recommend making the R&R hub of Tangalle your main place if you’re heading to Sri Lanka to surf and do nothing else.
+I wouldn’t really recommend making the R&R hub of Tangalle your main place if you’re heading to Sri Lanka to surf and do nothing else.

 It’s not got any waves of its own and is much more about recharging by the waves and jungles.